thegoldenmule/email-backup/README.md

 ![Usage](ebexporterUsage.png)

 The exporter accepts a directory output from `ebackup`, and compiles the messages into an ordered `Mailbox` file.
 It also outputs a compressed (zip) archive.

+But why doesn't...
+=

+**...`ebackup` just add new messages to a single `mbox` file to begin with?** Because a giant `mbox` file is harder to work with.
+You would have to parse the whole file to do simple queries (where are my emails from December?).
+You could not peruse and open messages easily.
+Because this is simpler.

+**...`ebackup` use `FLAGS`?** `FLAGS` are not something my little python script has complete control over.

+**...something else?** If you have a suggestion, I'd love to hear it.